BryceDeso/Chase/README.md

 Chase down the city's most wanted criminal, Ravi.
 During the great chase, Ravi's goons will try their best to stop you.
 You better be quick before Ravi escapes swiftly.

+### Goal:

+Your goal is to chase down the cities most wanted criminal, Ravi.
+You will need to fight his goons using a mysterious technology that makes your pistol stronger and collecting any money left behind from the mob boss's attempted escape.

 ### Controls:

 Keyboard Controls: